gochoam/phosphor-boxpanel/README.md

 BoxPanel.setStretch(w3, 3);
 ```

+The size basis is used as the initial size of the widget before growing or
-Another option is to set the size basis using `.setSizeBasis()` which takes as
+shrinking to accommodate the available space.
+It is set using `.setSizeBasis()`
-arguments the widget and the corresponding size in pixels.
+which takes as arguments the widget and the corresponding size in pixels.

 ```typescript
 // Set the widget size basis (optional).